Kripalu School of Ayurveda

 The six tastes and the specific action of each as well as the potent energy of food and its postdigestive effects.

 Practical Ayurvedic principles, including daily routines, seasonal routines, and disease prevention; yoga for everyday health, including lectures on nutrition for balancing the doshas.

 History and Philosophy of Ayurveda

 The historical connection to the Vedas, the ancient texts that form the basis of Ayurveda; the historical background of Ayurveda in India and how it evolved into modern schools; and the cosmology of Ayurveda and where it stands in relation to the other schools of yogic thought.

 Psychology from an Ayurvedic Perspective

-The biological humors; the three gunas—prana, tejas, and ojas—as they relate to the mind; and an introduction to spiritual therapies: meditation, mantra, gems, color therapy, aromatherapy, and Jyotish astrology.
+The biological humors; the three gunas—sattva, rajas, and tamas—as they relate to the mind, and prana, tejas, and ojas.
+An introduction to spiritual therapies: meditation, and mantra.

-Training in the Sanskrit language, including the alphabet, rules, grammar, and use of Sanskrit dictionaries.
+Training in the beginner level of the Sanskrit language, including the alphabet, and pronunciation.
 Sanskrit is yoga for the mouth and the brain.
 It improves memory and exercises the neural pathways, which can help to retain brain function as we age and relieve stress.
 As a vibrational language, the way that words are spoken is integral to their healing properties—instruction in and knowledge of Sanskrit is necessary for the true integration of Ayurvedic knowledge.

 Yoga and Ayurveda